benc-uk/smilr/azure/templates/readme.md

 # Azure Templates

 These ARM templates allow you to deploy the complete app to Azure.

-Most templates use containers, so Azure Container Registry is a pre-req for these and it is expected that the two service images are build and pushed to the registry before deploying, see [the instructions here](/etc/docker/docker.md)
+Most templates use containers, so a Azure Container Registry instance populated with the Smilr images is a pre-req before deploying.
+Please refer to [these instructions](/docs/containers.md) for how to deploy ACR, build and push your images to it.

+:exclamation::speech_balloon: **Note.** It would not be helpful to deploy Azure Container Registry as part of these templates, as it would simply result in an empty registry!

-## Deploy to Azure Container Instance
+## Template 1 - Deploy to Azure Container Instance
 Deploy the app using Azure Container Instances & Cosmos DB

 #### Deployed Resources